s0rta/revengate-new/roadmap.md

 - [x] zapping spell

+## v0.12.3
+- [x] better conversations to make a progressive reveal of the story during ch.3
+- [x] better descriptions for NPCs
+- [x] document the Android dependencies

-## v0.12.2
+## v0.12.4
+- [ ] bug: explosions crash the game on some Andoid devices (#24)
 - [ ] document conn_target and connection fields
-- [ ] vague value adjectives on gaussian distributions
-- [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] silence a few warnings

+UX:
+- [ ] dialogue responses are easier to tell apart from the speaker's chatter

 Performance:
 - [ ] async preload most shaders to speedup startup
-- [ ] mem.recall accept an importance param to know how deep to search

 Strategies:
 - [ ] Seeking is easier to resolve even is the target keeps moving
-- [ ] TravelTo uses a cached `path_perceived()`
 - [ ] plasus rats have a more aggressive version of TribalTerritorial
-- [ ] Tracking keeps moving towards the last place where they saw their prey after it becomes unperceived

 ## v1.0
 - [ ] A Fight for Fumes campaign